 Include high blood pressure, high cholesterol, smoking, obesity, and diabetes.
 Additionally, a family history of heart disease and advanced age can also increase a person’s risk.

-Symptoms of CAD can include chest pain or discomfort, shortness of breath, and fatigue.
+Can include chest pain or discomfort, shortness of breath, and fatigue.
 These symptoms may occur during physical activity or stress, or they may happen at rest.
-If a person experiences these symptoms, they should seek medical attention immediately, as CAD can lead to a heart attack if not treated promptly.
+If a person experiences these symptoms.
+They should seek medical attention immediately, as CAD can lead to a heart attack if not treated promptly.

-Diagnosis of CAD typically involves a physical exam, blood tests, and imaging tests such as an electrocardiogram (ECG) or a stress test.
-In some cases, a coronary angiogram may be performed, which is a procedure in which a special dye is injected into the coronary arteries to make them visible on X-ray.
+Typically involves a physical exam, blood tests, and imaging tests such as an electrocardiogram (ECG) or a stress test.
+In some cases, a coronary angiogram may be performed.
+Which is a procedure in which a special dye is injected into the coronary arteries to make them visible on X-ray.

 It’s also important to note that preventing CAD is key.
 One of the best ways to do this is to maintain a healthy lifestyle, including regular exercise, a healthy diet, and not smoking.
 Maintaining a healthy weight, managing stress, and controlling risk factors such as high blood pressure, high cholesterol, and diabetes are also important in preventing CAD.